REDxEYE/decima-dmf/SPEC.md

 }
 ```

 In this example, the vertex attribute is of the "POSITION" semantic and contains 3 floats.
 Each float is 4 bytes, so the size field is 12 bytes.
-The attribute is stored in the `buffer` view at index 0 in the [DMFSceneFile](#dmfscenefile) object's `buffer_views` array, with an offset of 0 bytes and a stride of 24 bytes (which means that the next attribute starts 24 bytes after the start of this one).
+The attribute is stored in the `buffer` view at index 0 in the [DMFSceneFile](#dmfscenefile) object's `bufferViews` array, with an offset of 0 bytes and a stride of 24 bytes (which means that the next attribute starts 24 bytes after the start of this one).

 ### DMFPrimitive